d12frosted/elpa-mirror/melpa/morlock-readme.txt

-This library defines more font-lock keywords for Emacs lisp.
+This library defines more font-lock keywords for Emacs Lisp.

 These keyword variables are available: